 - Higher Cost – The rental cost is nearly quadruple that of direct fired

 - Lower Efficiency – Fuel efficiency is usually close to 80%

 - Electricity Required – Indirect fired heaters always need an electrical outlet

 - Requires exhaust ventilation – You must either vent the exhaust outside or duct the hot air inside.
 This makes installing and removing indirect heaters cumbersome because of the setup and tear down of ductwork.

 - Hard to transport – Indirect fired heater units are much larger and less portable.

 Indirect Fired Heaters Applications

-Indirect fired heaters are perfect for a work space that is tightly sealed and lacks a working heating system.
-Indirect fired heaters use a contained heating system that limits CO2 omissions, which makes these units a safe option for populated areas.
+Indirect fired heaters are perfect for a workspace that is tightly sealed and lacks a working heating system.
+Indirect fired heaters use a contained heating system that limits CO2 emissions, which makes these units a safe option for populated areas.
 Common applications include:

 - Retail spaces

 At Priority Rental, we offer a broad variety of direct and indirect fired heaters for rent or purchase.
 For a more general overview of the heaters we offer, visit our portable heaters page.